 II Peter 3:9

 5) We know that we are instructed to spread the "Good News" to all the world (Acts 1:8).
 Knowing how much God loves us means that we must trust that His method offers the best possible chance to bring salvation to others.
-So now the "what if" becomes, what if you had responded to the "Good News" and then you brought the "Good News" to others, who brought the "Good News" to others, who reached out to that person you are so concerned for who has never heard the Gospel?
-What if your failure to respond to the Gospel has a chain-reaction effect that eternally impacts your family and friends?
+So now the "what if" becomes, what if you had responded to the "Good News" and then you shared the "Good News" with others, who took the "Good News" to others, who reached out to that person you are so concerned for who has never heard the Gospel?
+What if your failure to respond to the Gospel has a chain-reaction effect that eternally impacts your family, friends and many others?
 Will you be held accountable for all those that you failed to share the Gospel with?
 Luke 12:48 - "Much will be required of everyone who has been given much.
 And even more will be expected of the one who has been entrusted with more."
 You do not want to be the one who buried the "talent" (Matt 25:14-30) or the one who refused to put on the garments (of righteousness) that were offered (Matthew 22:1-14).

-6) We know that sadly most will reject God's "Good News" offer, choosing the wide and easy path to eternal destruction (The Bible is clear, there is no reincarnation - Hebrews 9:27 - Just as people are destined to die once, and after that to face judgment,).
+6) We know that sadly most will reject God's "Good News" offer, choosing the proud and selfish path to eternal destruction (The Bible is clear, there is no reincarnation - Hebrews 9:27 - Just as people are destined to die once, and after that to face judgment,).

 7) We know that God does not discriminate as He will have people from every nation, tribe and tongue that will follow Jesus (the real question is, will you and your loved ones be included?).

 This is where faith (trust) in God's character is required for issues we do not fully understand (Isaiah 55:9).
 In Hebrews 11:6 we learn, "And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him."
-If we could understand all that is going on in the heavenly realm, we would look at this temporal life differently.
+Whenever someone thinks they have God trapped in their box and that they have outsmarted God, whether they realize it or not, they are joining those who have rebelled against God.
+That is exactly what Satan thought when he deceived Eve and Adam.
+Look at the New Testament verses where the Sadducees, Pharisees and Scribes tried to trap Jesus with difficult questions and see how that worked out for them.
+If we could understand all that is going on in the heavenly realm and could see the big picture, we would look at this temporal life differently.
 We would understand why it took 21 days for Daniel's prayer to get through the spiritual warfare that was in progress in the heavenly realm (Daniel 10:13).
-We would grasp that none of us can stand before Him as we all need a Savior.
+We would grasp that none of us can stand before The Almighty as we all have a sin problem and need a Savior.
 The philosopher Socrates understood this problem and 500 years before Jesus mused, “It may be that the Deity can forgive sins, but I do not see how.”
 We are told that this heavenly conflict is temporary and the restoration of all things will happen at the end of time when sin, evil and death are cast into the eternal lake of fire (Rev 20:14).
 In this life, we see as "through a glass darkly" (1 Corinthians 13:12) and need to trust the One who made the universe and knows the future, who is also the only One who can save us from our sins.

 I think it would be very foolish to question the Creator of life or His judgments without knowing what He knows.